Innkeepr/aws-configuration-helper/README.md

     - include your AWSid at the top: INSERT_YOUR_AWS
     - define your AWS region: INSERT_YOUR_REGION
     - define your AWS keypair file (which your created above): INSERT_YOUR_KEYPAIR
-- innkeepr-analyticsapi-task.json
+- innkeepr-client-task.json
-  > nano innkeepr-analyticsapi-task.json
+  > nano innkeepr-client-task.json
   - "image": Insert YOURAWS, e.g. YOURAWS=***AWSID.dkr.ecr.REGION.amazonaws.com/***
   - define your "awslogs-region", e.g. eu-central-1
   - STRG+X
   - Save -> Y

   Do the same for:
-- innkeepr-client-task.json
-  > nano innkeepr-client-task.json
 - innkeepr-server-task.json
   > nano innkeepr-server-task.json